What happens first

 Step 1

 Strind checks whether the sender is allowed to reach you at all.
+Unknown senders go to quarantine first instead of landing on the device.

 Step 2

-It reads the explicit signal in the message like !!, !, or no prefix.
+For allowed senders, it reads the explicit signal in the message like !!, !, or no prefix.

 Step 3